srulre/tket/README.md

 other software packages and with quantum devices) live in the separate [pytket-extensions](https://github.com/CQCL/pytket-extensions) repository.

-If you would like to build tket yourself and help to improve it, read on!
+If you would like to build TKET yourself and help to improve it, read on!

 The codebase is split into two main projects:
- - [tket](tket): the core functionality of tket, optimised for execution speed and implemented in C++.
+ - [tket](tket) directory: the core functionality of TKET, optimised for execution speed and implemented in C++.
- - [pytket](pytket): the Python interface of tket.
-This consists of binder modules to tket (written in C++ and making use of `pybind11` to link to the tket shared library) and pure Python code that defines abstract interfaces used by the extension modules such as the `Backend` and `BackendResult` classes, as well as various other utilities.
+ - [pytket](pytket) directory: the Python interface of TKET.
+This consists of binder modules to TKET (written in C++ and making use of `pybind11` to link to the TKET shared libraries) and pure Python code that defines abstract interfaces used by the extension modules such as the `Backend` and `BackendResult` classes, as well as various other utilities.

-## How to build tket and pytket
+## How to build TKET and pytket

 ### Prerequisites

 #### Build tools

-The following compiler toolchains are used to build tket on the CI and are therefore known to work:
+The following compiler toolchains are used to build TKET on the CI and are therefore known to work:

 * Linux: gcc-10
 * MacOS: apple-clang 13
 * Windows: MSVC 19

-It is recommended that you use these versions to build locally, as code may depend on the features they support.
+It is recommended that you use these versions (or higher) to build locally, as code may depend on the features they support.
 The compiler version can be controlled by setting `CC` and `CXX` in your environment (e.g. `CC=gcc-10` and `CXX=g++-10`), or on Debian-based Linux systems using `update-alternatives`.

 You should also have Python (3.8, 3.9 or 3.10) and `pip` installed.
-We use `cmake` and the package manager `conan` to build tket.
+We use `cmake` and the package manager `conan` to build TKET.
 Both can be installed with `pip`:

 ```shell